-Can CBD Help With Digestion?
+Can CBD Help With Digestion, and if So, How?

 - The digestive system has three main functions: food digestion, nutrient absorption, and waste elimination.
 These functions involve the whole gastrointestinal tract (GI), from mouth to anus.

 - Studies have shown that cannabidiol (CBD) might help relieve digestive issues and maintain gut health(1).

 - CBD may help treat various digestive problems by working with the endocannabinoid system (ECS)(2).